jessesquires/jessesquires.com/_posts/2014-10-22-swift-failable-initializers.md

 layout: post
 title: Swift Failable Initializers
 subtitle: When failable becomes fallible, and how to avoid it
-excerpt: Swift is still young and ever-changing.
-With each release, we have seen dozens of tweaks, additions, and deletions.
-And there is no reason for us to think that this rapid evolution will decline anytime soon.
-To remind us of exactly that, the latest post on Apple's Swift Developer Blog introduces a new feature
 ---

 Swift is still young and ever-changing.
 With each release, we have seen dozens of tweaks, additions, and deletions.
 And there is no reason for us to think that this rapid evolution will decline anytime soon.
-To remind us of exactly that, the latest [post](https://developer.apple.com/swift/blog/?id=17) on Apple's [Swift Developer Blog](https://developer.apple.com/swift/) introduces a new feature in Swift 1.1 in [Xcode 6.1](https://developer.apple.com/xcode/downloads/) &mdash; *failable initializers*.
+To remind us of exactly that, the latest [post](https://developer.apple.com/swift/blog/?id=17) on Apple's [Swift Developer Blog](https://developer.apple.com/swift/) introduces a new feature in Swift 1.1 in [Xcode 6.1](https://developer.apple.com/xcode/downloads/) &mdash; *failable initializers*.<!--excerpt-->
 #### Failable initializers

 The idea is simple &mdash; sometimes objects fail to successfully initialize and we need a way to handle this.
 If you have ever read the iOS or OS X [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSObject_Class/index.html#//apple_ref/occ/instm/NSObject/init) for the Cocoa frameworks, then you have often had the pleasure of reading method descriptions similar to the following: